rubocop/rubocop/manual/cops_performance.md

-Note: If you have an array of two-element arrays, you can put parentheses around the block arguments to indicate that you're not working with a hash, and supress RuboCop offenses.
+Note: If you have an array of two-element arrays, you can put parentheses around the block arguments to indicate that you're not working with a hash, and suppress RuboCop offenses.

 ### Example